gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Integration.md

 #### Certificate Pinning

-Optionally if you want to use _Certificate pinning_, provide metadata for the upload process, you can pass both your public key pinning configuration (see [TrustKit repo](https://github.com/datatheorem/TrustKit) for more information), the metadata information and the _API type_ (the [Gini Pay API](https://pay-api.gini.net/documentation/#gini-pay-api-documentation-v1-0) is used by default) as follows:
+Optionally if you want to use _Certificate pinning_ and provide metadata for the upload process, you can pass both your public key pinning configuration (see [TrustKit repo](https://github.com/datatheorem/TrustKit) for more information), the metadata information and the _API type_ (the [Gini Pay API](https://pay-api.gini.net/documentation/#gini-pay-api-documentation-v1-0) is used by default) as follows:

 ```swift
 import TrustKit